Special Education & Schools

 Vouchers

 CTD opposes the adoption of any voucher program or voucher-in-disguise initiative, and calls on Legislators to ensure that children with disabilities are adequately served in public and charter schools.
-CTD opposes any attempts to use the current pandemic as a vehicle to open the door to vouchers.
+CTD opposes any attempts to use the COVID-19 pandemic as a vehicle to open the door to vouchers.
 Rather, the legislature must fix the systemic flaws in the special education system and sustain our public schools.

 Censorship in the Classroom